...

 A good goal to shoot for is to receive as close to a zero refund as possible.
 If you normally receive a high tax refund, try adjusting withholdings on your W-2 form.

-High tax refund scam alerthigh tax refund
+High tax refund scam alert

 If a promise of a high tax refund sounds too good to be true, it just might be, according to a recent warning issued by the IRS.